-Doing an Interrail means crossing five or six countries in two weeks, and every border is an opportunity to run out of data just when you're looking for the next platform.
-With a Europe eSIM, you cover the entire route with a single card, without changing SIMs in each country or paying for unexpected roaming charges.
-In this guide, we explain how much data you need, how to choose your plan, and why a multi-country eSIM is the ideal companion for your Interrail pass.
+Interrailing means crossing five or six countries in two weeks, and each border is an opportunity to run out of data just when you're looking for the next platform.
+With a Europe eSIM, you cover the entire route with a single card, without changing SIMs in each country or paying for roaming surprises.
+In this guide, we explain how much data you need, how to choose a plan, and why a multi-country eSIM is the ideal companion for your Interrail ticket.

 Why an eSIM for Interrail?

-A Europe eSIM gives you data in dozens of countries with a single plan, so you can cross from France to Italy or from Austria to Czechia without doing anything: your phone automatically reconnects to the local network of each destination.
-No need to buy cards at every station, or pay for your operator's expensive roaming when leaving the EU for Switzerland or the Balkans.
+A Europe eSIM gives you data in dozens of countries with a single plan, so you cross from France to Italy or from Austria to the Czech Republic without touching anything: your mobile reconnects automatically to the local network of each destination.
+No buying cards at every station, no paying your operator's expensive roaming charges when leaving the EU for Switzerland or the Balkans.

 Interrail is, by definition, a cross-border journey.
-One day you wake up in Amsterdam and in the evening you have dinner in Cologne; the next day you're in Prague.
-With a physical SIM from a single country, half of your route will leave you without data or on expensive roaming.
-The Europe eSIM solves this problem at its root because it covers all these countries at once.
-Plus, being digital, you'll have it installed before leaving home, and it activates in 1 minute upon landing or getting on the first train.
+One day you wake up in Amsterdam and have dinner in Cologne; the next you are in Prague.
+With a physical SIM from a single country, half of your route will leave you without data or with expensive roaming.
+The Europe eSIM solves this problem because it covers all these countries at once.
+Also, being digital, you can install it before leaving home, and it activates in 1 minute upon landing or getting on the first train.

 How much data you need for your route

-For a two-week Interrail trip, most travelers will manage perfectly well with 10-15 GB.
-You'll primarily use data for maps, train schedules, booking apps, messaging, and some social media; leave heavy streaming for hostel Wi-Fi.
+For a two-week Interrail trip, most travelers will easily manage with 10-15 GB.
+You'll use data mostly for maps, train schedules, booking apps, messaging, and some social media; leave heavy streaming for hostel Wi-Fi.
 If you plan to share many photos or videos, upgrade to 20 GB for peace of mind.

-The key to Interrail is that you spend many hours on trains with free Wi-Fi, which significantly reduces your actual mobile data consumption.
-Your eSIM data will mainly be used in cities: finding accommodation, checking walking routes, translating a menu, or sharing your location with travel companions.
-With normal use of maps and messaging, 1 GB can last you between three and five days.
+The key to Interrail is that you spend many hours on trains with free Wi-Fi, which significantly reduces your actual mobile consumption.
+Your eSIM data will primarily be used in cities: finding accommodation, looking up walking routes, translating a menu, or sharing your location with your travel companions.
+With normal map and messaging use, 1 GB can last you between three and five days.

 |---|---|---|